 The Clinic offers students the opportunity to learn to be effective advocates while representing the National Wildlife Federation.
 NWF pursues its mission to conserve wildlife in administrative, judicial, and legislative forums, and through a wide range of educational programs and publications.
 The course has both a clinical and a classroom component.
 Clinical work will teach students the mechanics of litigation, primarily in state or federal appellate venues, as well as pertinent environmental laws and administrative law.
 Students will also practice investigative, research, and writing skills.
 Class work will introduce students to principles and techniques relevant to the clinical work, and may include such subjects as drafting pleadings and motions; oral argument; and negotiation.
-The Clinic is a graded five-credit-hour offering.
+The Clinic is a graded seven-credit-hour offering.
 Credits count toward New York's pro bono requirement.
 Courses in administrative and environmental law are not prerequisites, but would be helpful.
 For further information, please contact Professor Neil Kagan, Clinic Director, at 734-763-7087 or firstname.lastname@example.org.

 The Clinic does not fulfill the Law School's professional responsibility requirement for graduation.
 The Clinic does not fulfill the New York State Bar ethics requirement.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.